OriginProtocol/origin-dollar/brownie/README.md

 #### Configuration

-OUSD & Generalized metastrategy both have their corresponding deploy scripts that need to be have `forceDeploy` set to `true`.
-Node will emit addresses of the deployed OUSD & FRAX strategy in console.
+OUSD & Generalized metastrategy both have their corresponding deploy scripts that need to have `forceDeploy` set to `true`.
+The node will emit addresses of the deployed OUSD & FRAX strategy in the console.
 Copy those and set them in the `brownie/metastrategy.py` configuration section under `OUSD_META_STRATEGY` & `FRAX_STRATEGY` variables.
-Also set which one of those you want to act as a default USDT asset strategy under `USDT_DEFAULT_META_STRATEGY`.
+Also, set which one of those you want to act as a default USDT asset strategy under `USDT_DEFAULT_META_STRATEGY`.
 This way minting (using USDT asset) will directly fund configured strategy.

 (Note most of the configuration section shall be deleted once these strategies are deployed to mainnet.)

 #### Notes